orbis-dei/orbis-dei.github.io/content/places/pl-jasna-gora-monastery.md

 - john-paul-ii
 ---

-The Monastery of Jasna Góra in Czestochowa, Poland, is the third-largest Catholic pilgrimage site in the world.
+The Monastery of Jasna Gora in Czestochowa, Poland, is the third-largest Catholic pilgrimage site in the world.
 Home to the beloved miraculous icon of Our Lady of Czestochowa, the monastery is also the national shrine of Poland and a pillar of Polish Catholicism.

 #### Source Material